 However, research has shown that resistance training has beneficial effects on health as well.
 Resistance training is any type of strength training where muscles contract against a resistance (weight).
 Examples include weightlifting, resistance bands, and pushups.
 Many studies have indicated that resistance training is beneficial for improving bone density, increasing lean muscle tissue, reducing the risk of osteoporosis, gaining better control of body weight, and even preventing injuries.

 In extensive studies, the results show that aerobic exercise and resistance training both improve cardiovascular health.
-Researchers conclude that both types of exercise should be included as part of a cardiovascular health program.
+Researchers conclude that both types of exercise should be included as part of a cardiovascular or healthy heart program.
 Make sure to check in with your doctor before starting or changing any exercise program.

 It is important to have a balanced exercise routine that includes both aerobic and resistance training.
 When you are deciding how to fit these two types of workouts into your routine, consider the time commitment for each type of workout and go from there.
 Start with one or the other and gradually add in more variety as you get stronger and meet certain goals (e.g., weight loss).
 You can also work out at different intensities: light intensity, moderate intensity, high-intensity interval training – all will help improve cardiovascular health!

 The key is to make exercise fun, that way you will release neurotransmitters in your brain that signal reward.
 That way you will want to keep doing these activities naturally.